Today, we will form opinions of people.

 Now admittedly, we can form wrong opinions of others because we judged them wrongly or decided to base an opinion on hearsay, a lie or mere gossip.

-I wonder…can you change what people’s opinions are of you?
+I wonder…can you change what people’s opinions of you are?

-In one sense, people’s thoughts about us don’t matter and yet they do.
-Their opinions are really a gauge to let you know how you come across to them.
+In one sense, people’s thoughts about us don’t matter and yet they do, as their opinions are really a gauge to let you know how you come across to others.

-Over the 35 years of our marriage, both Gillian and myself have at times said things to each other that we have later regretted.
+Over the 30 plus years of our marriage, both Gillian and myself have at times said things to each other that we have later regretted.

 As painful as those conversations are, there is a great truth contained in them – you can’t help how you hear things, but you can help how you say things.